Designing A Living Framework: Backyard Hydrology

 We have two dogs.
 It was dreadful thinking about them running around in the mud and tracking it all over the house.

-We needed to craft an alternative plan.
+The constraints required a different approach.
 We needed to avoid false certainty before making any huge decisions that would be challenging to change down the road.

 Over the course of three years I employed a variety of strategies, iterated, and revisited steps as needed — including digging up drain lines more than once.